Malpractice and Spastic Quadriparesis

 Call a Birth Injury Lawyer for Free Advice about Cerebral Palsy

-While any form of cerebral palsy can alter a family’s life permanently, some forms of the condition are more severe than others.
+Any form of cerebral palsy can alter a family’s life permanently.
+However, some forms of the condition are more severe than others.
 Specifically, spastic quadriparesis and spastic quadriplegia are the most serious forms of cerebral palsy.
-Those who have these conditions often require significant amounts of special care, therapy and ongoing medical assistance.
+Those who have these conditions often require significant amounts of special care, therapy as well as ongoing medical assistance.

-Families need support to provide for children affected by spastic quadriparesis.
+Unsurprisingly, families need support to provide for children affected by spastic quadriparesis.
 Our birth injury lawyers have recovered substantial results for families and children dealing with birth injuries.
-Our firm’s founder, attorney Richard M. Shapiro, has a background working in the health care industry, which gives him unique medical knowledge and experience.
-Likewise, attorney J. Brent Jones used to work on the other side of the courtroom as a defense attorney for hospitals, so he knows how to counter the arguments hospitals use to deny responsibility.
+Our firm’s founder, attorney Richard M. Shapiro, has a background working in the health care industry.
+This gives him unique medical knowledge and experience.
+Likewise, attorney J. Brent Jones used to work on the other side of the courtroom as a defense attorney for hospitals.
+Thus, he knows how to counter the arguments hospitals use to deny responsibility.

 What is Spastic Quadriparesis?

 About 77 percent of children identified with cerebral palsy have spastic cerebral palsy.
-People with this condition have stiff muscles and increased muscle tone, which makes it difficult and painful to move.
-Spastic cerebral palsy may affect the legs (spastic diplegia or diparesis), one side of a person’s body (spastic hemiplegia or hemiparesis) or all four limbs, the trunk and the face; this last form is spastic quadriparesis or quadriplegia.
+People with this condition have stiff muscles and increased muscle tone.
+This makes it difficult and painful to move.
+Spastic cerebral palsy may affect the legs (spastic diplegia or diparesis), one side of a person’s body (spastic hemiplegia or hemiparesis) or all four limbs, the trunk and the face.
+This last form is spastic quadriparesis or quadriplegia.
 Quadriparesis usually indicates a partial paralysis, while quadriplegia means the person is fully paralyzed.

 Those with spastic quadriparesis typically cannot walk and may have many other developmental and learning disabilities.
 They may experience seizures, and they might have problems seeing, hearing or talking.